handlebars-lang/docs/CONTRIBUTING.md

 # Setup / Commands

-After cloning the repository,
+After cloning the repository you probaby want to run the following commands:

 - `npm install` (required) installs the dependencies libraries and is required for building the site.
 - `npm run dev` runs a webpack-dev-server, usually on port 8080.
 This server features live-reloading.
 Styles will automatically be updated when you change the source files.
 Changes in markdown changes and Vue.js components will be visible immediately. _Note that changes to the file `src/.vuepress/config.js` are not part of the live-reload and require a restart of the command._
-- `npm run preview` will build and preview the site.
-This command gives a production-like preview of the site, serving essentially the same files as on the actual site.
-Default port is 9080.
+- `npm run preview` should be run prior to creating a pull-request.
+It will clean the build-directories, run tests and linters, the site.
+A production-like preview of the site can be viewed at port 9080

+Other commands are not needed as often:

+- `npm run fix` trys to fix all `eslint` errors and runs `prettier` to format everything.
+This is also done in a pre-commit hook so it should not be necessary to run this command manually.
+- `npm run clean` removes all cached and built files.
+This can be helpful if you have errors that you cannot explain and that just won't go away.
+- The scripts `test`,`lint`, `format` and `build` just exist to make the other commands in the `package.json` more readable.

 ## Differences between dev-server and production